faessler/russian-server-roulette/README.md

 # Russian Server Roulette
 <section class="alert alert-danger">
 <strong>WARNING</strong><br>
 Beware: It can delete everything on your Server/Computer!
-Playing on own risk!
+Playing at own risk!
 </section>

 ## How does the Game work
 It works like the classic Russian Roulette but instead of pointing with a gun to your brain, you'll point with that gun to your server/computer.

-One in Six times it will execute the command ```rm -rf /* --no-preserve-root``` as sudo and delete everything on your server/computer.
+One in Six times it will execute the command ```sudo rm -rf /* --no-preserve-root``` as sudo and delete everything on your server/computer.
 When this happens you've lost and your server/computer is dead.

 ## How to Play
 Sit down with your friends, take a bottle of vodka and each of you execute the bash script on their machine.
 The game is recommended for one to six players.